MauroMarchesan88/MauroMarchesan88/README.md

 - 👋 Hi, I’m @MauroMarchesan88
 - 👀 I’m interested in Data Science and Machine Learning
-- 🌱 I’m currently learning HTTML, CSS, Javascript, and a lil'bit on Python
+- 🌱 I’m currently learning HTML, CSS, Javascript, SQL and a lil'bit on Python
 - 💞️ I’m looking to collaborate on whatever i can help
 - 📫 How to reach me @Mauro_Marchesan88